open-telemetry/otel-arrow/README.md

 takes as input a set of OTLP entities encoded as protobuf binary files and produces an evaluation report and a set of data files (CSV format).

-### Metrics [WIP]

-This tool compares the performance of OTLP and OTLP Arrow representations for metrics.

-### Logs [WIP]

-This tool compares the performance of OTLP and OTLP Arrow representations for metrics.

 ### Traces

 This tool compares the performance of OTLP and OTLP Arrow representations for metrics.